 Yellow-rumped Warblers have a bit of yellow near the top of their very long tails.
 Yellow patches are also located on each side of the breast.
 The warbler's body is mostly gray with some black streaks throughout the back and wings.
 They have large heads and small sturdy bills.
 Warblers live in open forest areas and in residential areas, traveling in large flocks.

 The White-throated Sparrow has a streak of several colors on the head area.
 The eyes bare a black stripe with yellow lores, white on the top outer area and gray on the lower face.
 The wings and tail are deep brown.
 The rounded underpart is grayish white.
 These sparrows have a very distinct whistle sound and are found low to the ground near bushes, thickets and overgrown fields.

 The Common Loon are large waterbirds with long, pointed bills.
 These birds have a dark-black color with white underparts.
 Their call is described as an eerie yodel and can be heard from great distances across the lake.
 The males use this call to establish territories from other birds.
 With ancestral roots tracing back over 100 million years, the Common Loon is one of the oldest species.

 The Scarlet Tanager is a medium-size songbird, with black wings and a bright red body distinctive in the male breeds; female breeds are an olive color.
 These birds prefer mature forest areas with dense oak trees, where they are spotted in the summer.
 Despite the bright color, the Scarlet Tanager is difficult to observe in the dense and mature forest areas.

 Michigan's official state bird, the American Robin, is a backyard bird seen in large flocks during the fall and winter seasons.
-These birds are large songbirds with round bodies and long legs.
+These birds are commonly seen Michigan songbirds that have round bodies and long legs.
 The underparts are orange, and the wings are grayish brown.
 The robin spends time near golf courses, parks and yards, yet nestles in pine forest areas.